 There’s nothing more satisfying than watching dirt and grime being blasted away by pressure washers.
 This popular device has been around since 1926 and is still a favourite for cleaning residential and commercial buildings.
+In fact, whether you’re new to providing Adelaide cleaning services or a big shot cleaning company in Melbourne, a pressure washer is always a must-have.
 While removing tough stains from your driveway is doable with just a nylon brush and dishsoap, using a pressure washer can get it done in a fraction of the time.

 If you’re new to the world of pressure hosing, there are some nuisances involved during the cleaning process.
 Going gung-ho when spraying can lead to an accident resulting in a trip to the ER.
 To avoid any unnecessary injuries and to use your pressure washer the right way, here are some pressure washing tips for beginners:

 Pressure hosing is a highly efficient way of cleaning, but it’s also dangerous.
 Nearby items can become damaged from the forceful spray, causing debris to fly into the air and land on you.
 Before attempting exterior housing washing or any other project, make sure you wear the following protective gear:

 - Safety Goggles

 - Earmuffs or Earplugs

 There’s never a reason to rush when you’re a beginner.
 Starting gradually will allow you to understand what kind of pressure is appropriate for the surface you’re trying to clean.

 When cleaning surfaces, it’s important to remember that the jet’s force may cause blemishes on some surfaces, often removing the finish.
 For example, when power washing painted concrete, wood or metal, you risk scraping off the paint.
 To prevent this from happening, test your pressure washer on a few inconspicuous areas first before diving in headfirst.

 A Higher PSI means Less Cleaning Time